Spectral representations of vertex transitive graphs, Archimedean solids and finite Coxeter groups: Introduction and statement of results

-Let us now consider the special case of a finite irreducible Coxeter group $\Gamma = \langle S=\{s_1,\dots,s_k\} \mid (s_is_j)^{m_{ij}}=e\rangle$ of rank $k$ with $m_{ij}=m_{ji} \ge 2$ and $m_{ii}=2$, i.e., $s_i^2 =e$.
-It was suggested in \cite[Problem 10.8.7]{Lub2010} to study the eigenvalues (or at least $\lambda_1$) of the canonical Laplacian for Coxeter groups, and results related to this problem can be found in the papers \cite{Ba94}, \cite{Akh07}, and \cite{Kas09}.
-(Another important spectral invariant is the Kazdhan constant.
-See \cite{Kas09} for the Kazhdan constants of all finite Coxeter groups.
-For infinite Coxeter groups, it was proved in \cite{BJS88} that they do not have Kazdhan property $(T)$.)
+Let us now consider the special case of a finite irreducible Coxeter group $\Gamma = \langle S=\{s_1,\dots,s_k\} \mid (s_is_j)^{m_{ij}}=e\rangle$ of rank ${\rm rk}(\Gamma)=k$ with $m_{ij}=m_{ji} \ge 2$ and $m_{ii}=2$, i.e., $s_i^2 =e$.
+It was suggested in \cite[Problem 10.8.7]{Lub2010} to study the eigenvalues (or at least $\lambda_1$) of the canonical Laplacian for Coxeter groups.
+Bacher \cite{Ba94} identified $\lambda_1$ of the canonical Laplacian for symmetric groups.
+For the canonical Laplacian on arbitrary finite Coxeter groups, Akhiezer \cite{Akh07} found an explicit set of eigenvalues and a lower bound on their multiplicity in case of irreducibility.
+The spectral gap of the canonical Laplacian and the Kazdhan constant of all finite Coxeter groups was explicitly derived by Kassabov in \cite[Section 6.1]{Kas09}.
+For infinite Coxeter groups, it was proved in \cite{BJS88} that they do not have Kazdhan property $(T)$.
+In this section we are concerned with Laplacians on finite, irreducible Coxeter groups with variable weights.

 Let $\Gamma \hookrightarrow O(k)$ be the geometric realisation of $\Gamma$ as finite reflection group.
 The associated Cayley graph $G = \Cay(\Gamma,S)$ is bipartite, since all relations of a Coxeter group have even length.
 Let $\sigma_j \in O(k)$ be the reflections corresponding to the generators $s_j$ and $n_1,\dots,n_k$ be the associated simple roots.
 Let